Vovan1608/test_automation_course/hw5_intro_java_p1/README.md

     {
         Scanner scanner = new Scanner(System.in);

-        System.out.println( "Take me the price of a product excluding VAT: " );
+        System.out.println( "Give me the price of a product excluding VAT: " );
         double priceWithoutVAT = scanner.nextDouble();
         double VAT = 0.2;
         double  priceWithVAT = priceWithoutVAT * (1 + VAT);

-        System.out.println("the price of a product excluding VAT: " + priceWithoutVAT);
+        System.out.println("The price of a product excluding VAT: " + priceWithoutVAT);
-        System.out.println("the price of a product including VAT: " + priceWithVAT);
+        System.out.println("The price of a product including VAT: " + priceWithVAT);
     }
 }
 ```